-Yes, Washington, D.C. was burned by the British in 1814, including the President’s Mansion which would later get a fresh coat of paint and come to be called the “White House.”
+Yes, Washington, D.C. was burned by the British in 1814, including the President’s Mansion which would be rebuilt and later come to be called the “White House.”
 But Washington was torched in retaliation for the burning of York –now Toronto—in Canada earlier in the war.

 Yes, Key wrote words.
 But the music comes from an old English drinking song.
 Good thing it wasn’t 99 Bottles of Beer on the Wall.
 Here’s a link to the original lyrics of the drinking song To Anacreon in Heaven (via Poem of the Week).